takezoe/gitmesh/README.md

 ## What's this?

 This is an experimental project to make a distributed git server cluster.
 The main goal of this project is to find a reasonable way to add scalability and redundancy to git repositories.
 Basic idea is locating git repositories on multiple nodes, and proxy requests from git clients to appropriate nodes.
-This approach is similar to [GitHub's DGit](https://githubengineering.com/introducing-dgit/).
+This approach is similar to [GitHub's DGit](https://githubengineering.com/introducing-dgit/) (it has been renamed to [Spokes](https://githubengineering.com/building-resilience-in-spokes/)).

 The distributed gitserver cluster consists of following two kinds of servers: